Sometimes we see fashion lines and companies claiming that they are sustainable or ethical but what does that actually mean for a piece of jewelry?

 Most of the natural opals I use are from an Australian guy named Dag who has been in the industry for over 50 years.
 In an industry that is notoriously (and, I believe, purposefully) opaque about their sourcing, Dag's company Opex Opal mines in Australia and Brazil.
 The Boi Morto cooperative mine in Brazil, where these are from, was recently reopened after big changes were made to create safer working conditions and to be in compliance with environmental regulations.

 Recycled Metals - We source our metals from a company in Portland that recycles and refines metals, and we recycle our scrap there as well.
-We don't work with gold because of the overwhelming environmental destruction caused by the precious metal mining industry.
+I am currently looking into sourcing Fairtrade Gold and getting fair-trade goldsmith certified. 'm also passionate about working with clients who provide family gold to melt down and create something new!

 Minimal, Reused and Recycled Packaging - I wrap and pack each order with just a few pieces of tissue paper and my business card.
 I don't print any additional packing slips or inserts for your purchases that will ultimately get thrown away.
 And If there is anything fragile in your package, you can bet that the bubble wrap keeping it safe is being reused from a recent Sephora order!